 - Brain focuses on the big picture and ignores details

 The most detrimental effect of stress for us SIBO sufferers is that it totally shuts down nonessential systems, which includes our digestive system.
 The body doesn’t want to use its limited energy and resources to digest that meal you just ate if you are being chased by a bear.

 This shutdown is advantageous to us in response to acute stressors, but most of us suffer from chronic stress which can shut our digestion down indefinitely.
 We are maladapted to deal with the chronic stress that we face in the modern world.

 Physiological responses to stress specific to the digestive system can leave you susceptible to SIBO.

 - Reduced blood flow to the gut can lead to intestinal permeability (leaky gut)

 - Inhibited immune function in the gut

-- Increased blood glucose which can damage nerves in the GI tract (leading to further reduction in MMC activity)
+- Increased blood glucose can damage nerves in the GI tract (leading to a further reduction in MMC activity)